-In C++, a vector is a collection that implements a dynamically sized array (that is, it automatically adjusts in size as needed).
+In C++, a vector is a collection that implements a dynamic size array (meaning it adjusts its size automatically as needed).

-The std::vector class in the C++ standard library provides an implementation.
+The std::vector class in the C++ standard library provides this implementation.
 Unlike traditional arrays, vectors allow for the addition and removal of elements.

 To declare a vector in C++, the following syntax is used: